Deep transfer learning for image classification: a survey

+being the sum of the bias loss coming from restrictions due to our choice in model architecture, and the variance loss coming from minimizing the empirical loss, based on the samples in our dataset, rather than the true underlying loss based on an infinite sample of all possible data and labels.

+It should be noted that the above errors depend entirely on the loss function we define.
+If our loss function does not accurately reflect the task we are trying to learn, this is a value alignment problem \cite{gabriel2020artificial}, which is beyond the scope of this discussion.

-The approximation error $\varepsilon_{app}$ measures how closely functions in $\mathcal{F}$ can approximate the optimal solution $f^{*}$ .
-The estimation error $\varepsilon_{est}$ measures the effect of minimizing the empirical risk $R(f_{n})$ instead of the expected risk $R(f^{*})$ \cite{bottou2008tradeoffs}.
-So finding a function that is as close as possible to $f^{*}$ can be broken down into: \begin{enumerate} \item choosing a class of models that is more likely to contain the optimal function \item having a large and broad range of training examples in $D$ to better approximate an infinite set of all possible data and labels. \end{enumerate}
+The bias error $\varepsilon_{bias}$ measures how closely functions in $\mathcal{F}$ can approximate the optimal solution $f^{*}$.
+The variance error $\varepsilon_{var}$ measures the effect of minimizing the empirical loss $L(f_{n})$ instead of the true underlying loss loss $L(f^{*})$ \citep{bottou2008tradeoffs}.
+So finding a function that is as close as possible to $f^{*}$ can be broken down into: \begin{enumerate} \item choosing a class of models that is more likely to contain the optimal function \item choosing training examples that better approximate an infinite set of all possible data and labels. \end{enumerate}